• When does the League operate?

 • Tips on Team Jerseys

-When does the League operate?
+When does the MTFL operate?

-What is the competition level like?
+What is the competition level like the MTFL?

 Many players have played high school and/or college football.
 That being said, many other players have had only limited recreational touch (or flag) football exposure before joining this League.
 For example, the level of competition various from high performance athletes/teams competing for national titles to every day guys staying in shape and having organized/competitive games.
 League organizers will interview you/your team in order to assess an appropriate level/division of play for you.